 This is where most people that use logo design contest Websites get in trouble months or years later.
 Many of these Websites are able to churn out artwork for pennies, not just because hundreds of people compete for the same design, but because two key components are not provided - real-time communication with the client and a copyright transfer document.
 There's just not enough resources to provide that kind of personal service, and most clients just assume they own the new design.
 The United States Copyright Office, and maybe even a lawyer, might not agree.

 By default, you receive a single ZIP file - a highly compressed archive containing other file types, which can be decompressed using free software such as, 7-Zip or WinZip.
-Inside the archive are your final logo design files (listed below) and a signed Copyright Transfer statement.
+Inside the archive are your final logo design files (may differ by project type) and a signed Copyright Transfer statement.

 To make their usage easier to understand, I rated these file types for Web and Print usage - on a rough scale of 1 - 10, 10 being the best.